 - Grind- Run it through a grinder, food processor, or blender to get the spices to a smaller consistency so that they combine evenly.

 - Store in an airtight container in a cool dry place.
-When stored like this the Greek Seasoning should stay fresh for up to a year.
+When stored like this the blackening Seasoning should stay fresh for up to a year.
 Some also recommend putting it in the freezer to further extend the life but I have never found that necessary.
 I run out long before it would ever go bad.

 - Double, triple, or more!
-This recipe can easily be scaled up to make a big batch of Greek Seasoning.
+This recipe can easily be scaled up to make a big batch of blackening Seasoning.
 This will allow you to keep it on hand for longer periods of time, especially when you start throwing it in everything as your “secret ingredient” like I do!

 One of the best parts about this recipe is that not only is is AMAZINGLY DELICIOUS, but it is also very healthy!
 It naturally meets many dietary needs.